tslight/naeq/README.md

 go install github.com/tslight/naeq@latest
 ```

-Or download a suitable pre-compiled binary for your architecture and operating
+Alternatively, download a suitable pre-compiled binary for your architecture
-system from the [releases](https://github.com/tslight/naeq/releases) page and
+and operating system from the
+[releases](https://github.com/tslight/naeq/releases) page and move it to
-move it to somewhere in your `$PATH`.
+somewhere in your `$PATH`.

 **N.B.**